wangguanzhi/LADN/README.md

 [[Project Page]](https://georgegu1997.github.io/LADN-project-page/)[[Paper]](https://arxiv.org/abs/1904.11272)

-Pytorch implementation of our network, LAND for makeup transfer and removal.
+Pytorch implementation of our network, LADN for makeup transfer and removal.
 LADN achieve not only state-of-the-art results on conventional styles but also novel results involving complex and dramatic styles with high-frequency details covering large areas across multiple facial features.
 We also collect a dataset containing unpaired images of before- and after-makeup faces.

 Contact: Qiao Gu (qgu@connect.ust.hk) and Guanzhi Wang (gwangaj@connect.ust.hk)